-The creation of the "Southern Waterfront Redevelopment Area" and its
+The creation of the "Southern Waterfront Redevelopment Area" and its and the advent of DIY home improvement stores.
+(Pg.
+24)

 The diminishment of blight through the stricter enforcement of ordinances

 Finally, the 2004 reexamination report outlines the progress and successes the investments in ferry service and the existing train station.
 The plan recommends that the board consider initiatives in the central beachfront areas.